How To Print White Text

 Where do I go to get white ink?

 If you require white ink printing, it's best to find a print house who can print white.
-Specialty print places such as Peterkin in Perth and Papermarc in Melbourne provide the service of printing with white ink.
+In Australia, specialty print places such as Peterkin in Perth and Papermarc in Melbourne provide the service of printing with white ink.
+Here is a list of some suppliers I've found that print white ink:

 White ink alternative